Death toll from relentless Israeli air strikes in Gaza soars to 48

 Death toll continues to rise in Gaza as the increasing number of air strikes by Israel leaves a trail of destruction in the blockaded Palestinian territory.

-The death toll from Israeli air strikes on Gaza has climbed to 48, including 14 children and three women, Gaza Health Ministry said.
+The death toll from Israeli air strikes on Gaza has climbed to 48, including 14 children and three women, Gaza's Health Ministry said.

 It said 304 Palestinians in the territory have been wounded in the strikes.